anngvu/accent/README.md

 ##### Terminal

-**This requires Clojure dev tooling** and is only recommended if you're comfortable with Clojure (or want to be comfortable with Clojure) and want to test experimental features and do some hacking:
+**This requires Clojure dev tooling** and is only recommended if you're comfortable with Clojure (or want to be comfortable with Clojure) and want to test experimental features and hack with the interface/framework internals:

-- Install Clojure.
+1. Install Clojure.
-- Clone this repo.
+2. Clone this repo.
+3. Set up a config file at the root of the repo.
+See [Configuration](https://github.com/anngvu/accent?tab=readme-ov-file#configuration).
-- Run the desired agent module, e.g. `clj -M -m agents.syndi`.
+4. Run the desired agent module, e.g. `clj -M -m agents.syndi`.

 #### Discussion of client differences